About the client

 Digital maps and location services create the basis of navigation for aerial vehicles, also known as drones.
 From path planning, fleet management, to regulated maneuvering and avoidance of obstacles, location is key.

 To the customer, a US technology startup, Intellias’ location expertise was crucial for starting the partnership to create drone management software.
-The objective was to develop a secure, scalable, and flexible cloud-based drone platform for direct communication among air traffic control systems, drone operators, and drones themselves.
+The objective was to develop a secure, scalable, and flexible cloud-based drone data management system for direct communication among air traffic control systems, drone operators, and drones themselves.
 Our client planned to reshape the drone navigation business first in the USA and later expand globally.
-To ensure flight efficiency and air safety at the national level, the drone platform needed a massive amount of data to map and understand the environment around drones for traffic management.
+To ensure flight efficiency and air safety at the national level, the drone management platform needed a massive amount of data to map and understand the environment around drones for traffic management.